Знай свой край

 The building of the noble assembly in Slutsk is a historical monument that occupies a special place in the architectural heritage of the city.
 In the 19th century, Slutsk was the center of the district of the Minsk province, and at that time several significant administrative buildings were built here.

-The first owner was a retired German military man, referred to only by the initials "pan V.S.".
+The first owner was a retired German military man, referred to only by the initials "pan B.S.".
 He was a graduate of the University of Hamburg, spoke several languages and was interested in literature.
 After his death, the estate fell into disrepair.

 Since 1952, the building has housed the exposition of the Slutsk Museum of Local Lore, which allows preserving and popularizing the history and culture of the region.
-The noble assembly is an important element of the historical appearance of Slutsk and attracts the attention of both locals and tourists.

 Yaroslav Sg